ZReport/gameboy-palettes/README.md

-# Additional Palettes for MiSTer's Gameboy core
+# Additional Palettes for MiSTer's Game Boy ore.

-This is a Database that will help you install a few extra palettes for your Gameboy core in [MiSTer FPGA](https://github.com/MiSTer-devel).
+This is a Database that will help you install a few extra palettes for your Game Boy core in [MiSTer FPGA](https://github.com/MiSTer-devel).

-### How to install
+### How to Install

 Add an entry to the `downloader.ini` file on the root of your SD (create it if it doesn't exist), to use it with the [MiSTer Downloader](https://github.com/MiSTer-devel/Downloader_MiSTer/) (which is what Update All calls under the hood).
 For that, please add the following entry there: